 There are expedition companies that offer ship based tours all over the world.
-They tend to be pricey, but offer great value experiences.
+They tend to be expensive, but offer great value experiences.
 They are normally staffed by 6 - 15 variously experienced and interesting expedition staff.
 If you are of reasonable fitness, it is best to focus on those areas that are otherwise hard to access by land, and these offer the best value for money; e.g.: remote coasts such as the Kimberley, remote islands such as Polynesia and the subantarctic, and 'difficult' places such as Papua New Guinea...

 I have worked with/on: